-Only professional personnel with extensive knowledge in the fields of electrical engineering and drive technology are allowed to setup the servo amplifier.
+The equipment produces potentially lethal voltages up to 900 V. Risk of electric shock.
+Only professional personnel with extensive knowledge in the fields of drive technology are allowed to setup the servo amplifier.
+Check that all connection components that are live in operation are safely protected against bodily contact.